gaetanlop/ML_bestiary/README.md

 PUT THE VIDEO HERE

-After showing this teaser with different independent video game developers, we found out that many where interested in the technology.
+After showing this teaser to different independent video game developers, we found out that many where interested in the technology.
 We plan to work on it more in order to improve it (see the parts on improveemnts).
 That's why we still did not release all the codes.

-I also need to SAY EVERYTHING WE HAVE DONE !
-+ Style Gan 2 ada overview.

-## Roadmap
+#### Roadmap

 Step | Beginning | Number of days
 --- | --- | ---